 - a.
-If the complainant had submitted a Sunrise-eligible application for the disputed domain name, the disputed domain name will be registered in favor of the complainant, provided that the complainant is the only existing Sunrise eligible application.
-If there is more than one eligible Sunrise application for that domain name, the contention resolution process will continue for the remaining Sunrise eligible applications, including that of the complainant; - If the complainant had applied for the disputed domain name with basis on alower priority right and the complainant's application had been rejected for beingof lower priority in hierarchy than that improperly allocated, the disputed domain name will be allocated following the hierarchy criteria of the .madrid Launch program; - If no other eligible applications had been submitted for the disputed domain name during Sunrise or other lower-priority periods of the .madrid Launch Phase, the disputed allocation will be cancelled and it will be returned to the pool of names available for General Registration in the .madrid TLD.
+If the complainant had submitted a Sunrise-eligible application for the disputed domain name, the disputed domain name will be registered in favour of the complainant, provided that the complainant is the only existing Sunrise eligible application.
+If there is more than one eligible Sunrise application for that domain name, the contention resolution process will continue for the remaining Sunrise eligible applications, including that of the complainant; - b.
+If the complainant had applied for the disputed domain name with basis on a right with lower priority according to the Launch Policy, and the complainant's application had been rejected for being of lower priority in hierarchy than that improperly allocated, the disputed domain name will be allocated following the hierarchy criteria of the .paris Launch program; - c.
+If no other eligible applications had been submitted for the disputed domain name during Sunrise or other lower-priority periods of the .paris Launch Phase, the disputed allocation will be cancelled and it will be returned to the pool of names available for General Registration in the .paris TLD.